geoffxy/conductor/website/docs/cli/run.md

 (see the reference for [`run_experiment()`](task-types/run-experiment.md)).
 Setting this flag will make Conductor run all the relevant tasks again, regardless of the cache.

+### `-c` or `--this-commit`

+Setting this flag will make Conductor run all the relevant tasks that _do not_ have a cached version for the current commit (see the reference for [`run_experiment()`](task-types/run-experiment.md) for details on Conductor's caching semantics).

+This flag cannot be used with `--again` (the two flags are not compatible).
+This flag also cannot be used if (i) Conductor's Git integration [is disabled](configuration.md), (ii) your project is not managed by Git, or (iii) if your repository is bare (there are no commits).

+How does this flag differ from `--again`?
+When you set `--again`, Conductor will always re-run all the relevant tasks, regardless of the cache.
+With `--this-commit`, Conductor will only re-run relevant tasks that do not have a cached version that matches your repository's current commit (i.e., the value of `HEAD`).
+This is useful when you need to restart dependent tasks that failed or were aborted.

 ### `-e` or `--stop-early`